adytiaa/quasi.ai/README.md

 #### Quantum Circuits for Quantum PINNs
-At the heart of QPINNs are parameterized quantum circuits (PQCs), which offer a way to model complex, high-dimensional functions with fewer parameters compared to classical neural networks.
+At the core are parameterized quantum circuits (PQCs), which offer a way to model complex, high-dimensional functions with fewer parameters compared to classical neural networks.
 These circuits enable the encoding of PDE solutions as quantum states, with optimization performed using hybrid quantum-classical approaches.

 - **Architecture:** QPINNs employ hardware-efficient ansatz designs tailored to specific fluid dynamics problems, incorporating gates that respect the problem’s symmetries.
 - **Attention Mechanisms:** Attention layers are integrated within PQCs to focus computational resources on critical fluid features, such as vortices or shockwaves, enhancing solution accuracy.